 I could go on.

-In fact, the back stabbing, overtalking and snide commentary only escalated.
+The backstabbing, overtalking and snide commentary only escalated.
 The project manager was seemingly oblivious, alternately instigating and encouraging the negative, ladder-climbing, competitive atmosphere.

-- Reportedly, classes routinely started 15 to 45 minutes later than the scheduled start time.
+Historically, classes routinely started 15 to 45 minutes later than the scheduled start time.